k8gb-io/coredns-crd-plugin/README.md

 In case dnsEndpoint object's target has a label of `strategy: geoip` CoreDNS `k8s_crd` plugin will respond in a special way:

 * Assuming record has multiple IPs associated with it, and DNS message comes with edns0 `CLIENT-SUBNET` option.
-* CoreDNS will compare the specified field tag (`datacenter` by default, configured via the `geodatafield` plugin option) for IP extracted from `CLIENT-SUBNET` option against available Endpoint.Targets
+* CoreDNS will compare the specified field tag(s) for IP extracted from `CLIENT-SUBNET` option against available Endpoint.Targets
 * Return only IPs where tags match
 * If IP has no common tag, all entries are returned.
 * CoreDNS must be supplied with a specially crafted GeoIP database in MaxMind DB format and mounted (at `/geoip.mmdb` by default, configured via the `geodatafilepath` plugin option).
 Refer to [./terratest/geogen](./terratest/geogen) for examples.
 Using the MaxMind GeoLite2 database is supported using the necessary `geodatafield` to configure the field to use as required.

-The following configuration options are available:
+#### Single Field Matching

+For simple GeoIP matching using a single field:

 ```text
 k8s_crd example.com {